AOP-NYU/tisch OPERA LAB 2026

 Randall Eng, Associate Arts Professor of NYU Tisch School of the Arts’ Graduate Musical Theatre Writing Program

-Sam Helfrich, Associate Arts Professor of NYU Tisch School of the Arts’ Design for Stage & Film
+Sam Helfrich, Arts Professor of NYU Tisch School of the Arts’ Design for Stage & Film

 Written by students from NYU Tisch School of the Arts’ Graduate Musical Theatre Writing Program